grafana/metrictank/docs/data-knobs.md

 30min, 45min, 1h, 90min, 2h, 150min, 3h, 4h, 5h, 6h, 7h, 8h, 9h, 10h, 12h, 15h, 18h, 24h
 ```
 This list can be extended in the future.

+#### Chunk Cache

+If data is fetched from Cassandra it gets added into an internal caching layer that we call the `chunk-cache`, as the name implies this caches chunk by chunk.
+The chunk cache has a configurable [maximum size](https://github.com/raintank/metrictank/blob/master/docs/config.md#chunk-cache),
+within that size it tries to always keep the most often queried data by using an LRU mechanism that evicts the Least Recently Used chunks once the
+total size of the chunk cache reaches the defined maximum.
+The efficiency of the chunk cache largely depends on the common query patterns and the configured `max-size` value.
+If a small number of metrics gets queried often, then the efficiency of the chunk cache will be rather high because it can serve most requests out of it's memory.
+On the other hand, if most queries involve metrics that have not been queried for a long time and if they are only queried a small number of times,
+then Metrictank will need to fallback to Cassandra often and the chunk cache efficiency will decrease.

 #### Rollups remove the need to keep large number of higher resolution chunks